davenza/PyBNesian/docs/source/pybnesian.rst

 Dependencies
 ============

-- Python 3.x.
+- Python 3.6, 3.7, 3.8 and 3.9.
-- C++17 compatible compiler.
-- OpenCL 1.2 headers/library available.

-The library has been tested on Ubuntu 16.04/20.04, but should be compatible with other operating systems.
+The library has been tested on Ubuntu 16.04/20.04 and Windows 10, but should be compatible with other operating systems.

 Libraries
 ---------